 Stanford has two opportunities for undergraduate students from instiutions outside of Stanford to do summer research in physics and astronomy.
 Both programs aim to increase research opportunities for students that are underrepresented in physics.
 We are especially interested in hosting students of color and students who are the first in their families to attend college; we also encourage women and non-binary students and any other students who come from underrepresented groups or underresourced backgrounds to apply.

-Research opportunities include topics in Astrophysics & Cosmology, AMO Physics, Biophysics, Condensed Matter Physics, and Particle Physics.
+Research opportunities include topics in Astrophysics & Cosmology, AMO Physics, Biophysics, Condensed Matter Physics, Particle Physics, and Physics Education Research.
 Students will work for 8 weeks in the summer with a Stanford research group.
 In addition to research within a group, students will participate in weekly meetings focused on research skills, applying to graduate school, and exposure to cutting edge topics in physics.
 At the end of the summer program, students will present their work at a research fair attended by faculty and students.

-In 2020, the research program will run from Sunday, June 21st to Saturday, August 15th (8 weeks).
+In 2021, the research program will run from Sunday, June 20 to Saturday, August 14 (8 weeks).
 Participants must be available during the entire 8-week period of the program.
 Depending on local and national health conditions, the program may take place remotely.

 Students at participating Cal State campuses and California community colleges may apply through CAMPARE.
 We welcome students from these institutions to apply regardless of immigration or citizenship status.